ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Step 5: Double-Check All Connections**
 Before powering on the EV3:
-- [ ] Yellow wire soldered to the relay coil positive
+- [ ] White wire soldered to the relay coil positive
-- [ ] Green wire soldered to the relay coil negative
+- [ ] Black wire soldered to the relay coil negative
 - [ ] 1N4007 diode across coil (cathode on positive)
 - [ ] Relay NO contact connected to LED+
 - [ ] Relay C contact connected to LED-